Generate a Mission Control support bundle

 2. Upload the spec.yaml file to the air-gapped server.

-kubectl support-bundle <location>spec.yaml
+kubectl support-bundle LOCATION/spec.yaml

-kubectl support-bundle http://<server-address>:8800/api/v1/troubleshoot/<app-slug>
+kubectl support-bundle http://SERVER_ADDRESS:8800/api/v1/troubleshoot/mission-control

-kubectl support-bundle http://<server-address>:8800/api/v1/troubleshoot
+kubectl support-bundle http://SERVER_ADDRESS:8800/api/v1/troubleshoot

-To generate a host support bundle:
+To generate a host support bundle, do the following:

 1. Install the support-bundle plugin.
-See Install the Support Bundle Plugin.

 2. Save the host support bundle YAML file from DataStax on the host.
 For air gap environments, download the file and copy it to the air gap machine.